Edberaga/Play-Mobile/README.md

 # Play-Mobile
-Simple Ecommerce website with PHP and MySQL with Bootstrap 5
+Simple Ecommerce website with PHP, JavaScript and MySQL with Bootstrap 5